COVID food habits may be here to stay

 “Nothing suggests that trend will stop when foodservice returns to normal,” Keating says.

-Following the impact of the pandemic, the 2020 global food and grocery market is forecast to reach over $9.4 trillion, an additional $203 billion more than previously anticipated.
+Following the impact of the pandemic, the 2020 global food and grocery market is forecast to reach over $9.4 trillion.
+This is $203 billion more than previously anticipated.

-Less or no dining out has meant more people across the world are dedicating time to home cooking, with 43.3 percent of global consumers saying they’re cooking more at home, resulting in much higher food sales at supermarkets.
+Less or no dining out has meant more people across the world are dedicating time to home cooking.
+In fact, 43.3 percent of global consumers saying they’re cooking more at home.
+This is resulting in much higher food sales at supermarkets.

-“COVID-19 has also been a catalyst for growth in the online grocery channel, with 28.9 percent of global consumers now buying groceries more online,” Brereton says.
+“COVID has also been a catalyst for growth in the online grocery channel,” Brereton says.
+“Twenty-nine percent of global consumers are now buying groceries more online.

-GlobalData also suggests that things may not get back to the old normal, at least not anytime soon, estimating that consumer demand for restaurants and other food providers will remain subdued for most of 2020.
+GlobalData also suggests that things may not get back to the old normal, at least not anytime soon.
+It estimates that consumer demand for restaurants and other food providers will remain “subdued” for most of 2020.